algolia/instantsearch-workshop/README.md

 ## Setup

 Fork this repository.
-You can also clone it, but if you fork it than you'll have the hassle-free option to deploy to Github pages.
+You can also clone it, but if you fork it then you'll have the hassle-free option to deploy to Github pages.

 Clone your fork and open the `index.html` page in your editor.